Ildemaro Vargas Preview, Player Props: Nationals vs. Orioles

-The Washington Nationals, including Ildemaro Vargas (.333 batting average in his past 10 games), battle starter Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 6:35 PM ET.
+On Wednesday, Ildemaro Vargas (.368 on-base percentage in past 10 games, 66 points above season-long percentage) and the Washington Nationals play the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 6:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Braves.
+He had a hitless performance in his previous game (0-for-3) against the Orioles.

 Sportsbook Promo Codes